eclipse-kura/kura/README.md

 * **Kura™ Security**: Easily and safely store your secrets.
 * **Kura™ Container Orchestrator**: Manage Docker or Podman containers on your gateway for ultimate flexibility.
 * **Kura™ AI Inference**: Run Nvidia Triton Models on the edge.
+* **Kura™ Plugins**: Add and Extend the framework by adding your own Services, and Drivers.
+* **Kura™ REST Service**: Embed the framework as a backend in your own edge applications.

 ## I have used Eclipse Kura™ to make a small-scale Edge deployment, how do I scale now?
 If you want to scale, and manage many instances of Eclipse Kura™, check out [**Eclipse Kapua™**](https://github.com/eclipse/kapua).
 [Eclipse Kapua™](https://github.com/eclipse/kapua) is a Eclipse Kura™ compatible cloud command and control service that allows you to aggregate data and configure many Eclipse Kura™ devices.